-Guillero Morales

-Photo: R. Meal

-for Democracy (NED) will have a direct line to the White House through one of Clinton's top foreign policy advisers, Madeleine Albright, the longtime vice-chairperson of the National Democratic Institute for International Affairs which received an Endowment grant of \$99,337.00 FY 1991 to organize a two-day international conference in Yenezuela on democratic transitions, to enable Cuban democrats inside and
+President Bill Clinton displayed his sentiments for Cuba early in the game by courting the Miami based anti-Castro Cuban Americans, those same reactionaries who snubbed Nelson Mandela when he appeared in their fair city.
+Clinton proved to be more hawkish on the Cuba question than George Bush.
+When Clinton assumes office the National Endowment for Democracy (NED) will have a direct line to the White House through one of Clinton's top foreign policy advisers, Madeleine Albright, the longtime vicechairperson of the National Democratic Institute for International Affairs which received an Endowment grant of \$99,837.00 FY 1991 to organize a two-day international conference in Yene year at a subtransitional conference in Yene year at suboutside of Cuba to learn about the experiences of individuals who have played leading roles in democratic transitions in Eastern Europe and Latin America.